validate_password plugin serves to test

-In statements that assign a password supplied as a cleartext value, the value is checked against the current password policy and rejected if it is weak (the statement returns an
+In statements that assign a password supplied as a cleartext value, the plugin checks the password against the current password policy and rejects it if it is weak (the statement returns an

 ER_NOT_VALID_PASSWORDerror).
 This affects the